-Making weed edibles at home to make is a simple and fun process.
-With your homemade edibles, you can enjoy a longer high.
+Making weed edibles at home is a simple and fun process.
+With your homemade cannabis edibles, you can enjoy a longer high.

 Getting high can be a fun recreational experience for some people and therapeutic for others.
 The experience is more comfortable and satisfying to individuals in some states in the U.S. with its legalization.